dylanmondrus/SoundSpectrum/README.md

 # SoundSpectrum
-Combines web scraping, GUI automation, and signal processing to achieve the average sound score of a desired song
+Combines web scraping, GUI automation, and signal processing to achieve the average sound score of a desired song.